speakingofsneha/infovis-a3/README.md

 This project was created for DECO3100 at the University of Sydney.
 - **Tom Parkinson, IEQ Lab at the University of Sydney** - Data collection and IEQ Lab research.
 The dataset includes temperature, humidity, CO₂, and comfort metrics collected across multiple building zones.
 - **Kazjon Grace** - Course instruction and guidance
-- **Perplexity, Claude and Chat GPT** - Writing scripts for data cleaning, debugging, writing boilderplate code & moral support.
+- **Perplexity, Google AI studio and Chat GPT** - Writing scripts for data cleaning, debugging, writing boilderplate code & moral support.